rxhanson/Rectangle/README.md

 ### Rectangle doesn't have the ability to move to other desktops/spaces

-Apple never released a public API for Spaces.
-Other apps that move windows between spaces use unsupported or undesirable ways to achieve this.
-If Apple decides to release a public API for it, I'll add it in.
+Apple never released a public API for doing this.
+Rectangle Pro has next/prev Space actions, but there are no plans to add those into Rectangle at this time.

 ### Window resizing is off slightly for iTerm2